stleerh/documents/blogs/dns_tracking/dns_tracking.md

 - Adding support for DNS over TCP

-- Investigate options to handle DNS over TLS where the DNS header is fully encrypted.
+- Investigating options to handle DNS over TLS where the DNS header is fully encrypted.